 - 1 And welcome the man who’s weak in faith, but not for judging his unsettled opinions.fn“unsettled opinions” is one word in Greek.
 It refers to inward deliberation/reasoning about a matter, often with the added nuance of anxiety, confusion, or uncertainty about the matter.
 In this context, it likely refers to an opinion that is weak (loosely held), or one that he feels uneasy or anxious about.

-- 3 Let the man eating not disdain the man not eating; and let the man not eating not judge the man eating, for God welcomed him.
+- 3 Let the man eating not disdain the man not eating, and let the man not eating not judge the man eating, for God welcomed him.

-- 5 For indeed, one man esteems one day above another day, but another esteems every day the same.
+- 5 For indeed, one man esteems one day above another day, but another man esteems every day the same.
 Let each man be fully convinced in his own mind.

 - 7 For none of us lives for himself and none dies for himself.